sciZer0/7/v/README.md

 * as Validator, and
 * as Developer.

-Any person (possibly anonymous) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).
+Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).

-Each applicant (possibly anonymous) must find a way to prove their qualification/usefulness for the Vote blockchain in order to become Validator, and can use Hyde Park.
+Each applicant must find a way to prove their qualification/usefulness for the Vote blockchain in order to become Validator, and can use Hyde Park.

-Each person being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).
+Each person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

 *The very first 15 persons are appointed to the positions of Contributor by an initiative group.*